Find out more information on alternatives to A&E for your mini me here.

 You must take responsibility to ensure you have enough medication to last you through weekends and Bank Holidays.

-The Walk In Centre or Bedoc GP may refuse to issue a prescription.
+The Walk In Centre may refuse to issue a prescription.
 The only exception will be emergency supplies of some medication that is needed for patient safety reasons.
 In such cases only a small amount of medication (up to one week) will be prescribed and you will need to see you own GP for further supplies.

 If you require a prescription for a controlled drug 3 days supply may be prescribed at the GPs discretion but may be refused.

 Repeat Prescriptions for tranquilisers and pain killers will not be issued by this service.

 Walk in Centre Opening Times:

 Daily (Incl.
 Bank Holidays) 8.00am - 6.30pm

 Mon - Fri 8.30am - 6.30pm

 Medical Centre Reception Desk